valkum/slick/README.md

 Slick Fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: core Image, Media, Field collection.

-See README.txt for slick_views.module for more info on Views integration.
+See README.txt on slick_views.module for more info on Views integration.

 ## Programmatically